valboz/VBMicrolensing/docs/python/CentroidTrajectories.md

 - returns [magnifications, source_centroid_dec, source_centroid_ra, lens_centroid_dec, lens_centroid_ra, y1_s1_list, y2_s1_list, y1_s2_list, y2_s2_list]
 ```

-Similarly to their corresponding original functions, these new functions take a parameters list and a list of observation times.
-The output contains a list of magnifications calculated at the epochs in `times`, centroid positions in (dec,ra) for source and lens,
+Similarly to their corresponding original functions, these new functions take a parameters list and a list of observation times as arguments.
+The output contains a list of magnifications calculated at the epochs in `times`, centroid positions in (dec,ra) for source and lens, source positions in the lens reference frame.

+Here is a full example with the `PSPLAstroLightCurve`: